 By building organizational awareness of what could happen, leaders may spot warning signs of brewing challenges and respond accordingly.
 When a worst-case event arises, scenario planning documents add tremendous value by playing out multiple outcomes and listing immediate steps to contain damage.
-Plans are also valuable for best-case scenarios — say a product goes viral and demand spikes 300% overnight?
-What if an acquisition opportunity lands unexpectedly?
-Are you prepared?

 What Is Scenario Planning?

-But it's more than just a way to recognize and mitigate risk or plan for growth situations.
-Scenario planning is also about visualizing different representations of an organization's future, based on assumptions about the forces driving the market — some good, some bad.
+But it’s more than just a way to recognize and mitigate risk or plan for growth situations.
+Scenario planning is also about visualizing different representations of an organization’s future based on assumptions about the forces driving the market—some good, some bad.

 Why Is Scenario Planning Important?